ol3vr/.github/profile/README.md

-# ol3vr - Open Source by Oliver Newth
+# ol3vr - open source by oliver newth

 Welcome to the official GitHub organization of Oliver Newth, also known as OL3VR.
 This organization hosts a variety of personal projects, experiments, and collaborative works of Oliver Newth.